angloeastern/frontend-code-challenge/README.md

   "issueDate": string
 ]
 ```
-- Your API must be capable of the full CRUD operations needed to manage the data items.
+- Your API must be capable of the full CRUD operations needed to manage the data items, which, needless to say, should be implemented on the UI/client App.
 - Your application must be responsive.
 Use the images in the /images folder as guide on how your page will look like in different devices.
 - Your application should be deployed in a live environment e.g. Heroku
 - Feel free to add features to stand out.
 E.g. You may add searching / filtering and sorting, pagination/dynamic content loading, localization features